Elliptic curves and continued fractions: Abstract

 \section{Abstract}

-The rank conjecture says that rank of an elliptic curve is one less the arithmetic complexity of the corresponding non-commutative torus.
-We prove the conjecture for elliptic curves over a number field $K$.
-As a corollary, one gets a simple estimate for the rank in terms of the length of a continued fraction attached to the non-commutative torus.
-As an illustration, we consider a family of elliptic curves with complex multiplication and a family of rational elliptic curves.
+It is proved that the rank of an elliptic curve is one less the arithmetic complexity of the corresponding non-commutative torus.
+As an illustration, we consider a family of elliptic curves with complex multiplication.